 |

 Early "carte de visite" photograph of Sergeant Charles Dalton of the N.S.W.
-Police in ceremonial
+Police Governor's

-* This is probably the earliest known photo of a NSW Police officer in uniform.
+* This is probably the earliest known photo of any NSW Police officer in uniform.
 Ozbadge thanks Alan Davies

 and the State Library of New South Wales. © Ozbadge.